Someone is trying to 'destroy my career' says Pauw

 'On full alert' for France

-Meanwhile Republic skipper Katie McCabe indicated that Thursday's match against France represented an opportunity for her team to test themselves against quality opposition before travelling to Australia.
+Meanwhile, Republic skipper Katie McCabe indicated Thursday's match against France represented an opportunity for the team to test themselves against quality opposition before travelling to Australia.

-"It's massive to have France coming to town in front of our home fans, one of the best teams in the world who are right up there in terms of World Cup favourites.
+"It's massive to have France coming to town in front of our home fans, one of the best teams in the world who are right up there in terms of World Cup favourites," McCabe said.

 "They have talent and depth in their squad, they're physical, they're quick and quite good in small areas in terms of passing.